-During sales seasons, social media can be the perfect place to promote your discounts and coupons.
+Social media can be the perfect place to promote your discounts and coupons during sales seasons.
 Prepare for the holidays by creating a social media calendar.
 Your plan should contain the type of content and when you’ll share it.
 Prepare it before the sales season begins, and include a variety of promotions and giveaways.

 Driving engagement through social media during holidays is more effective when you couple it with a holiday email marketing campaign.
 Pinterest is a goldmine for advertising your products.
 First, use Pinterest to create boards for each category of products you’re offering.
 Then, use high-quality photos to feature your products with a link to buy from your website directly.

 By integrating your online store with Pinterest, you let your customers “pin” products they want to buy.
-For inspiration, look at how Etsy is leveraging Pinterest to make more sales.
+For example, look at how Etsy leverages Pinterest to make more sales for inspiration.

 - Improve Website Design

 Make it easy for them to navigate, interact, and buy from your website.
-Investing in a smart eCommerce website design will attract the right customers.
+Investing in an intelligent eCommerce website design will attract the right customers.
 You can start gradually if it’s much of a commitment.
 After all, it’s all about the experience you provide.
-You can start by investing in some product photography to increase your conversion rate.
+You can start by investing in product photography to increase your conversion rate.
 High-quality images will help customers make the buying decision.

 - Understand the Customer Journey

 The best product in the world won’t sell itself.
-It’s because people don’t buy the product, but they buy the story of the product.
+It’s because people don’t buy the product, but they buy the product’s story.
 They buy what it does for them.
 So to connect your product to your customer, you need to study the customer first.
-What makes things harder is that eCommerce customers are different from all other customers.
+What makes things harder is that eCommerce customers are different from other customers.

 According to HubSpot, if you work at an eCommerce company, it’s important to understand the customer journey: all the touchpoints and stages.
 For example, most eCommerce sales volume occurs in the retention stage.
 It’s when the customer decides to return or go to your competitor.
 So when you understand how to keep customers coming back for more, it’s “game over.”